-- demonstrate that follow-up appointments with a resident's regular GP are documented in the resident health record post hospital discharge - · establish a formal process for receiving information from local or identified hospitals - demonstrate that changes to care plans in response to unplanned hospitalisations are documented in resident health records.
+- demonstrate that follow-up appointments with a resident's regular GP are documented in the resident health record following hospital discharge - establish a formal process for receiving information from local or identified hospitals - demonstrate that changes to care plans in response to unplanned hospitalisations are documented in resident health records.

-RACF Standard 2: Infrastructure, equipment, consultation spaces and treatment room
+Infrastructure, equipment, consultation spaces and treatment room

-Our RACF has appropriate infrastructure, consultation space/s, treatment room/s and equipment to support the provision of quality and comprehensive general practice services to residents.
+Our RACF has appropriate infrastructure, consultation space/s, treatment room/s and equipment to support the provision of high-quality and comprehensive general practice services to residents.